-Named California Lawyer Attorney of the Year for her extraordinary achievement in 2013 in Disability Rights, Linda M. Dardarian joined Goldstein, Borgen, Dardarian & Ho as an associate in 1991 and has been a partner since 1998.
-Ms. Dardarian has extensive experience in litigating class action employment discrimination, disability access, and wage and hour cases.
+Recognized as a national leader in disability civil rights impact litigation, Linda M. Dardarian joined Goldstein, Borgen, Dardarian & Ho as an associate in 1991 and has been a partner since 1998.
+Ms. Dardarian has extensive experience in litigating class action disability access, employment discrimination, and wage and hour cases.
 She was one of the lead negotiators of the largest-ever disability access class action settlement, Willits v.
 City of Los Angeles, valued in excess of $1.4 billion.
 Ms. Dardarian has also been lead counsel in employment class actions that resulted in tens of millions of dollars in payments to wronged employees, and has litigated landmark citizen suits brought to enforce the Clean Water Act and California’s Proposition 65.
-She leads the firm’s disability rights practice, and also leads cases involving environmental enforcement and wage and hour class and collective actions.
+She leads the firm’s disability rights practice, and also leads other public interest class and collective actions.
 She is a frequent lecturer and panelist on subjects relating to disability rights, litigation practice and procedure, and attorney’s fees recovery.
-In addition to her CLAY award, each year since 2005 to the present, Ms. Dardarian has been named a northern California “Super Lawyer” practicing employment law, and was named one of the Top 50 Women Super Lawyers in 2009.
+Ms. Dardarian has received numerous accolades for extraordinary achievement in civil rights advancement, including being named a 2021 Elite Trial Lawyers Finalist for Disability Rights, and a Finalist for the Public Justice Trial Lawyer of the year in 2017.
+In addition, each year since 2005 to the present, Ms. Dardarian has been named a northern California “Super Lawyer” practicing employment law, and was named one of the Top 50 Women Super Lawyers in 2009.
 She is also regularly listed as one of “The Best Lawyers in America” and is rated AV Preeminent by Martindale-Hubbell.

 - J.D., Berkeley Law (formerly Boalt Hall School of Law), University of California at Berkeley (1987)